answersLogoWhite

 In linear perspective, the primary lines used are orthogonal lines that converge at a vanishing point on the horizon line.
 Lines that are not used include vertical lines, which maintain their direction regardless of perspective, and horizontal lines that run parallel to the horizon without converging.
 Additionally, any lines that do not relate to the spatial arrangement or do not lead towards the vanishing point are also excluded from creating effective linear perspective.

-What are the uses of linear perspective?
+What lines are not used when creating linear perspective?